-The board of trustees has delegated the day-to-day responsibility to the Chief Executive Officer, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between New Bridge Multi Academy Trust and the Secretary of State for Education.
+The board of trustees have delegated the day-to-day responsibility to the CEO, as Accounting Officer, for ensuring financial controls conform to the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between the trust and the Secretary of State for Education.

-They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.
+He is also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.